cateschick/cateschick/README.md

 <h2>Career Goals</h2>

-   <p>I'm interested in going into tech after I graduate in May 2022, and I'm still exploring
+   <p>I'm interested in going into tech after I graduate in May 2022, specifically as a Software Engineer.
+I like building things, solving problems, and explaining complex concepts in terms anyone can understand.</p>
-    careers within this sector to decide which areas I like best!</p>

    <p> During the Summer of 2021, I worked as a backend software engineer in the Lower East Side, and I enjoyed
    everything about it.
 I am continuing to work for this company part-time during my senior year.
 I'm also interested in artificial intelligence, specifically machine learning. </p>